reuk/wayverb/docs_source/evaluation.md

 solution in a cuboid room.
 The close match to the almost-exact image-source model suggests that the waveguide and boundary model have been implemented correctly.
-Additionally, the tests in the [Boundary Modelling]({{ site.baseurl }}{% link boundary.md %}) section show that wall impedances closely match predicted values for three material types and angles of incidence, at least in the band below 0.15 of the mesh sampling rate.
+Additionally, the tests in the [Boundary Modelling]({{ site.baseurl }}{% link boundary.md %}) section show that wall reflectances generally match predicted values to within 1dB for three material types and angles of incidence, at least in the band below 0.15 of the mesh sampling rate.

 Given that in all previous tests the waveguide behaves as expected, it is likely that the Sabine equation is simply a poor predictor of low-frequency